Geometry Descriptions in scuff-em

 conducting (PEC) body.

-The optional DISPLACED
+The optional DISPLACED and ROTATED

 keywords specify geometrical transformations